-In February 2006, we licensed to Digital Info Security Co., Inc. ("DISC"), a privately held corporation, an encryption system that integrates our encryption technology into DISC's e-mail services.
-DISC is now marketing this system, including through presentations to commercial customers for such customers' evaluation.
+In February 2006, we licensed to Digital Info Security Co., Inc. ("DISC"), an encrypted system for e-mail that integrates into DISC's e-mail services.
+DISC is now marketing this system through presentations to commercial customers directly and through trade shows.
+These efforts have lead to ongoing customer evaluation trials.
 The system, our DCS-2200, is intended to allow companies to encrypt all e-mail transactions in a manner transparent to the individual user.
 DISC is adding our e-mail encryption system to their suite of management products and services, which includes e-mail compliance and archiving, remote backup and recovery, and spam and antivirus protection functions.

-CopyTele DCS-2200 e-mail consists of system encryption/decryption module, which is used within Microsoft Outlook(R) to transparently encrypt and decrypt e-mails at the source or destination, and an e-mail server, which receives clear text or encrypted e-mail communication, archives a copy and re-encrypts it for forwarding to the recipient.
-Archive copies are saved in accordance with the tracking and monitoring requirements of the Sarbanes-Oxley Act and Gramm-Leach-Bliley Act and are monitored for compliance with other regulatory requirements and with corporate e-mail policies.
-In addition, the system notifies corporate administrators when e-mails violate such requirements or e-mail policies.
+The CopyTele DCS-2200 e-mail system consists of an encryption/decryption module, which is used within Microsoft Outlook(R) to transparently encrypt and decrypt e-mails at the source or destination, and an e-mail server, which receives clear text or encrypted e-mail communication and re-encrypts it for forwarding to the recipient if required.
+Copies of e-mails can also be archived in accordance with the tracking and monitoring requirements of the Sarbanes-Oxley Act and Gramm-Leach-Bliley Act and monitored for compliance with other regulatory requirements and with corporate e-mail policies.
+In addition, the system notifies corporate administrators when e-mails violate such requirements or corporate e-mail policies.
 In furtherance of the relationship between us and DISC, at the time we licensed our technology to DISC, we acquired 5,000,000 shares of DISC's common stock in exchange for 100,000 shares of our common stock.
 Since then, we have acquired an additional 7,200,000 shares of DISC's common stock, in the aggregate, for cash and an additional 300,000 shares of our common stock.
-As of January 31, 2007 we held approximately 14 percent of the outstanding common stock of DISC.
+Accordingly, as of April 30, 007, we hold 12,200,000 shares of DISC's common stock, all of which are restricted securities.
+DISC's common stock is not registered under the Securities Exchange Act of 1934, but is quoted on the Pink Sheets.
+As of April 30, 2007 we held approximately 13 percent of the outstanding common stock of DISC.